 COMPASS scores will be valid for one year from the date of the original assessment, and students are permitted no more than two retests per subject area each semester.

-The cost for the full COMPASS battery (reading, English, and mathematics) is $10.
+The cost for the full COMPASS battery (reading, English, and mathematics) is $15.
 Individual subject tests cost $5.
 Testing fees may not be deferred and must be paid before students test.
-The Center for Academic Success will provide test takers with a calculator and scratch paper.
+The Learning Center will provide test takers with a calculator and scratch paper.

 Though COMPASS is untimed, please plan at least one and a half to two hours to complete your COMPASS testing.
 Please keep in mind the hours we are open when you call to schedule your COMPASS testing appointment.
 To schedule, please call 406.874.6152.